David Steward: Civic and community involvement

 Steward has been on committees and boards that include: Civic Progress of St. Louis; the St. Louis Regional Chamber and Growth Association; Missouri Technology Corporation, appointed by the Governor of Missouri; Webster University; BJC Health System; First Banks, Inc.; Saint Louis Science Center; United Way of Greater St. Louis; The Greater St. Louis Area Council of Boy Scouts of America and Harris–Stowe State University African-American Business Leadership Council.
 In 2011, Steward was appointed to the board of curators, University of Missouri by Governor Jay Nixon, although he resigned before his term was through.

 Philanthropy

 Steward and his wife, Thelma Steward, established the Steward Family Foundation, which supports initiatives in education, health, and human services, with a focus on underrepresented communities and faith-based organizations.
 Through the foundation and personal giving, the Stewards have contributed millions of dollars to regional and national organizations, including the United Way of Greater St. Louis, Variety the Children’s Charity of St. Louis, and numerous educational and cultural programs.

 Steward has served on the boards of several civic and educational institutions, including Washington University in St. Louis, the Missouri Botanical Garden, and the Horatio Alger Association.
 He has also supported STEM education initiatives aimed at increasing access for minority and low-income students, and his foundation has sponsored workforce development programs throughout the Midwest.

-In recognition of his civic engagement, Steward received the Horatio Alger Award in 2014 for outstanding achievements in business and community leadership.